Garrett-Webb/trumptweets/README.md

 not steal our work, just ask us.

 ## Goal
-Analyze trump's nonsense using Microsoft Azure NLP as well as NLTK NLP python libraries.
+Analyze Trump's nonsense using Microsoft Azure NLP and trigram language model.
+Generate similar nonsense for a given topic.

 ## Usage